 Make sure that the battery pack is connected and that battery power is being applied to your receiver unit.

-Double-click on the "GPS Pathfinder Controller" icon located on your PC's desktop.
-The window shown below (or a version thereof) will be displayed.
+Double-click on the "GPS Pathfinder Controller" icon located on either your PC's desktop screen or on your Gx screen.
+In either case, the window shown below will appear.